The majority of today’s workforce was raised on digital technology.

 Creating a safe workplace is imperative for employee engagement and happiness at work.
 HR needs to assist in instilling safety practices that employees remember so that in the case of an emergency, their people are prepared.
+This is where VR can bring HR training courses to life.
 It’s what led Verizon to Immersive Learning for training store associates on armed robbery scenarios.

-These are just some examples of how HR leaders are better preparing their workforce, from the retail storefront to the construction site.
+These are just some examples of how HR leaders are using VR-based HR training to better prepare their workforce, from the retail storefront to the construction site.